sweinreich/cadwiki_overleaf/README.md

 ## Generating plots
 Plots can be created directly by LaTeX using the PGFPlots package.
 This package can plot imported matrices or mathematical expressions, on a variety of 2D and 3D plot types.
-The [PGFPlots documentation](doc/external/pgfplots.pdf) is a valuable resource.
+The documentation ([available here](https://ctan.org/pkg/pgfplots)) is a valuable resource.

-To use pgfplots, include the following in your preamble.
+To use PGFPlots, include the following in your preamble.
 ```latex
 \usepackage{pgfplots}
 \pgfplotsset{compat=1.9}